Managing Secrets

 to redeploy your website with the updated secret configuration.
 You’ll see the messageRedeploying with secret changes

-, then a pop-up withDeployment created successfully
+, and a pop-up withDeployment created successfully

 Deleting secrets